 A survey of 2,000 people who started working from home in the past three weeks has found that 70% of new home workers have found their sleeping patterns disrupted in some way, with one in four claiming that their sleeping pattern has been ‘very disrupted’, with a restless sleep each night, with a restless sleep each night.
-With on average adults sleeping 7–9 hours a day.
+On average adults sleep 7–9 hours a day.

 The research also looks at the breakdown of the different rooms people are working in and if this was also impacting sleep quality.